 4. Deacons are leaders.
 Most churches are desperate for leadership–especially servant leadership.
 Deacons, along with pastors, are uniquely positioned to provide much-needed servant leadership modeled after Jesus’ example in John 13.

 5. Deacons are partners.
-Jim Henry referred to his deacons as “partners in ministry.”
+Jim Henry, longtime pastor of FBC Orlando, referred to his deacons as “partners in ministry.”
 That is the perfect title for a deacon.
 No pastor or staff can carry out all the ministry needed in a local church.
 We need to partner together to serve God’s church.

 …deacons are partners in ministry.